billbrod/foveated-metamers/README.md

 `fish` shell), just add it to your path manually (e.g., on fish: `set -x PATH /share/apps/ffmpeg/3.2.2/intel/bin $PATH`)

+For running the experiment, need to install `glfw` from your package manager.

 # References

 - Freeman, J., & Simoncelli, E. P. (2011).
 Metamers of the ventral